asdfractal/yggdrasil-labs/README.md

 # Yggdrasil Labs

 Yggdrasil Labs is a cybernetics and bioware company providing implants and other transhuman upgrades.
 Site visitors can browse the range of products and add to their cart.
 Due to the nature of the business it is required to register before checking out, as it is possible a booking must be created.
 Also the business offers technical support to it's clients.

 This is a full stack website developed for Code Institute milestone project 4.
+Since this website is for educational purposes, email verification is not required.

 ## Contents:
 * User Experience